 - Presentations related to related mental health issues and educational concerns

-Professional development opportunities are available in areas such as social skills training, crisis intervention, counseling, assessment, Problem Solving/Response to Intervention, bullying prevention, Positive Behavior Support, and a variety of other Exceptional Student Education topics.
+Professional development opportunities are available in areas such as social skills training, crisis intervention, counseling, assessment, Problem Solving/Response to Intervention, bullying prevention, Positive Behavioral Interventions & Supports, and a variety of other Exceptional Student Education topics.

-As an integral part of the Student Services Department, School Psychological Services collaborates with the other departments to promote general student welfare.
-School Psychological Services is managed and supervised by a district-level administrator with training and experience in school psychology.
+As an integral part of the Student Services/Exceptional Student Education Department, School Psychological Services collaborates with the other departments to promote overall student well-being.
+School Psychological Services is managed and supervised by a district-level clinical supervisor with training and experience in school psychology.

 Job vacancies are posted in our Online Vacancy and Application System.
 Applicants should follow the Support and Professional Technical Application Process, completing the on-line application and attaching a resume and available letters of reference.
 Interviews will be scheduled after applications and resumes have been received and files are complete.

-Educational background must be in the area of school psychology from an accredited college or university, preferably one that is NASP- approved.
-Additionally, applicants must be eligible for school psychology certification or licensure in the state of Florida.
+Educational background must be in the area of school or clinical psychology from an accredited college or university, preferably one that is NASP-approved.
+Additionally, applicants must be eligible for school psychology certification and/or licensure as a psychologist or school psychologist in the state of Florida.